>>>

 Subject: Methodist Federation of Social Action MFSA) Introduction Letter

-To: MFSA CHLDRSHP <mfsa-chapter-leadership@googlegroups.com>
+To: MFSA CHLDRSHP <mfsa-chapter-leadership@

 Cc: moji.agha@gmail.com <moji.agha@gmail.com>